Get insider access

 No

-The LG UQ90 supports most common formats, but only at 60Hz on the smaller sizes.
-Chroma 4:4:4 signals are displayed properly with all supported formats, which is essential for clear text from a PC, but you have to set the input label to 'PC'.
+The TV supports most common formats, but only at 60Hz on model sizes smaller than 70".
+Chroma 4:4:4 signals are displayed properly with all supported formats, essential for clear text from a PC, but you must set the input label to 'PC'.

 Inputs